This post may contain affiliate links. Read our affiliate disclosure here.

 5. Eat a healthy diet packed full of antioxidants

-If you take foods rich in antioxidants and ocular pigment, you will have a 43% lower risk of developing AMD than those who do not take such foods.
-Research has also found that daily consumption of at least 3 servings of fruit reduces the risk of AMD by 36%.
-Nuts may reduce the risk of AMD progression by 40% if at least one serving is eaten per day.
+If you take foods rich in antioxidants and carotenoids, you will have a 43% lower risk of developing macular degeneration than those who do not take such foods.

-6. Regular monitoring by qualified eyecare professionals
+6. Regular monitoring by eyecare professionals

-OK, so this is not strictly a 'natural remedy' for macular degeneration.
-However, it doesn't detract from the fact that regular eye exams are important for early detection and treatment of macular degeneration.
+OK, so this is not strictly a natural remedy for macular degeneration.
+However, it doesn’t detract from the fact that regular eye exams are important for early detection and treatment of macular degeneration.

 If you are over 65, arrange for a complete eye examination at least once a year.
 Do this even if you feel you have no trouble with your eyesight.